Joanna Chang, LCSW

 Life may not be going the way you pictured it.
 My role is to be your guide as you examine, explore, and grow a life worth living.

 I was drawn to therapy by my desire to help and connect with others.
-As an Asian therapist in New York, I would describe myself as warm, empathic, and patient.
+As an Asian therapist in New York and New Jersey, I would describe myself as warm, empathic, and patient.
 I believe that you are the expert on you, and that you possess strengths and wisdom that have allowed you to overcome barriers in the past.
 Let’s unearth those strengths and figure out how to use them to help you reach your goals.
 My ideal client is anyone who wants to seek support, explore challenges, and grow.

 Therapy is not a one-size-fits-all process.
 I will work with you to create a plan that fits your needs.
 I utilize a trauma-informed and strengths-based approach integrating evidence-based interventions such as ACT, CBT, DBT, MI, existential, humanistic, and person-in-environment perspectives.
 I value the importance of staying up to date on the latest research in neuroscience and psychology to better support my clients and their goals.